tempeparsons/cIMMS/Results_draft_1.md

 <br>
 In the above clustering the number of components was estimated by k-means and was set to an initial value of 3, based on visual inspection of the data.
 Setting the alpha to almost completely transparent means the overlapping datapoints give a limited reflection of the data density.
 The 1D clustering appears reasonable at 0, 10, 20, 60 and 70 V but without the context of the complete voltage set, clustering at 30 - 50 V appears inaccurate; clearly clustering at higher dimensions is required, so the entirity of the data can be considered.

 The datasets for separate voltages, each containing a number of datapoints proportional to the internsity at each time point, can be combined for modelling in 2D using the same principles for 1D clustering in Scikitlearn shown above.
-The shape of the data pre-modelling can be shown by combining the 1D datasets, again using transparancy to convey data intensity.
-More usefully, data intensity can be shown using either a 2D histogram or a contour plot.
+The shape of the data pre-modelling can be shown by combining the 1D datasets shown above, again using transparancy to convey data intensity.
+The intensity can be shown using either a 2D histogram or a contour plot, for comparison with multi-dimensional modelling scenarios in the next section.

 ![](./images/multiple_1D_hists.png)

 ![](./images/2Dhist_and_contour.png)

-####up to here
+The SciKitLearn GMM module contains a number of parameters, two of which required thorough investigation.
+GMM uses the EM algorithm to find the best model for the data.
+Essentially, the EM algorithm guesses starting means and variances for a dataset where the means, variances and the number of components (or peaks) means are unknown.
+The algorithm creates a new dataset with the guessed means and variances, then calculates the probability that the original data came from Gaussian peaks described by the guessed parameters.
+The contribution of each data point to this total probability score is weighted by each datapoint's distance from the guessed means.
+This allows the data fit to be improved; if the guessed means were distant from most points, the summed probabiltiy score would be low.
+The algorithm then alters the guessed parameters so that the assessed probability of all data points is increased.
+Once the log liklihood of this summed score is not increasing appreciably between guesses (using a pre-determined threshold), then the best data model is said to have been achieved.
+Clearly, therefore, the method used for taking the initial guess will profoundly impact the final model.

-When performng GMM in SKL there are a number of parameters to be considered, of which two are properly important.
-Firstly, there is the method for picking the initial number of peaks, or components, that the EM algorithm will start with.
-Explain the options.
-Secondly, there is the covariance type.
-Explain this.
+details

-The optimal number of components can be deduced using BIC, for which there is an inbuilt method in SKL.
+The optimal number of initial components can be deduced using BIC, for which there is an inbuilt method in SKL.
 Explain how it works.
 This means that a steep drop in BIC will be observed with then number of initial components is optimal.

-For this data I used examined he impacts of both full and diag covariance.
-Explain why.
+Covariance type is the second important parameter to consider.
+Covariance describes whether changes in one variable e.g. voltage, impact on another variable e.g arrival time.
+Our prior knowledge of these biological measurements tells us that in general as proteins are subject to increasing voltage their unfolded-ness, and hence their arrival time, increases.
+The extent to which these are correlated, i.e. the shape of the covariance, is unknown as this model must be applicable to proteins with varying structural stabilites.
+Of the four covariance types provided by SciKitLearn ('full', 'tied', 'spherical' and 'diagonal') only 'full' describes an existing but unknown covariance of x and y.

 Once the data for the entire hIAPP_sliceA dataset is arranged as a 2D histogram, GMM can be applied.
 I investigated the impact on BIC of choosing 2 - 6 initial components and setting covarience type to both full and diag.
 For all these inital components, I examined the success of modelling the peak distributions on by plotting colored peak distributions on to the above 'dot-style' histogram, plotting the propsed means and standard deviations on to this data and finally by plotting a reconstruction of the data shown as a contour map, including means.